-While net energy metering has been extremely helpful in establishing the value of solar throughout the industry, the program faces potential changes through its next iteration (NEM 3.0).
+While net energy metering has been extremely helpful in establishing the value of solar throughout the industry, the program faces proposed changes through its next iteration (NEM 3.0).
 These potential changes could drastically reduce the export compensation provided and add egregious “Grid Benefits Charges” to all new systems, incurring additional monthly fees depending on the size of the system – increasing payback periods.

 Net Energy Metering’s export compensation has been a key factor in commercial solar adoption, as it can significantly affect the payback period of a system.
 Under the current program, NEM 2.0, retail credit from overproduction sent back to the grid is valued at $0.25kWh.